Zakkkk/mana/readme.md

 To run this program, [bun](https://bun.sh/) is required.
 Make sure it is installed to path.
 Run `bun install` in the directory to install required packages.

 ## Running
 Use `bun run src/main.ts` to begin running the program.
-After first running the program you need to set a corpus for most stats to be useful.
-See the section on [Corpora](#Corpora) for more information.

 You can also run the program without entering the cli by running `bun run src/main.ts [commands]`

 Command `help` lists all commands.
 Command `explain [command]` will give a brief explanation for any command.